clojure-emacs/cider/README.md

 when editing Clojure (or any other Lisp) code is highly recommended.
 You're probably using it already in your `clojure-mode` buffers (if you're not you probably should).
-You might also want to enable `paredit` in the nREPL buffer as well:
+You might also want to enable `paredit` in the REPL buffer as well:

 ```el
 (add-hook 'cider-repl-mode-hook 'paredit-mode)